All past Zoom events were recorded and are available on our YouTube Channel and Facebook page.

 North Port's neighborhoods are SO much more than a mass collection of 10,000 square foot parcels of land created by General Development Corporation in the 1960's.

-We encourage you to take a walk around your neighborhood and look and listen closely at all you see and hear from ground level all the way to the tree tops.
+We encourage you to take a walk around your neighborhood and look and listen closely at all you see and hear in nature from ground level all the way to the tree tops.

 Research indicates that it is not necessarily how much time is spent in nature, or how much is learned about the environment that fosters love and respect for our wild lands ... it is the having of a positive experience in nature that creates emotional connection.